killerducky/learn-to-play-go.github.io/content/_index.md

 My sincerest thanks to all the members of the OGS community who were very supportive in my efforts and kept trying to make it as good as possible.
 Most notably:<br><br>

 {{< black "Lucas Westermann" >}}<br>
-Who managed the whole technical side of the project and patiently kept explaining what I need to press to make it all work.<br><br>
+Who managed the whole technical side of the project and patiently kept explaining what I need to press to make it all work.
+	<br><br>
 {{< black "Kosh " >}}(faith manages)<br>
 Who wrote a portion of the texts, spent his evenings crawling through heaps of my horrible grammar and overall lifted the quality of the site marginally.
+	<br><br>
+{{< black "Joshua Batson" >}}<br>
+Who also helped immensely with the texts, and was an endless source of inspiration and ideas for new features.